ddJProj/ddjproj.github.io/src/content/project/enhance-1.md

 ## Briefly describe the artifact.
 What is it?
 When was it created?

 The first artifact started out as my final project for CS410, Reverse engineering.
 It is a client management system for "SNHU Financial Investment Firm".
-Our job in creating this project was to take the original code which had no form of exception handling or validation of any type.
-We were then told to implement security checks into the application that would fix all of the vulnerabilities that were in the original code.
+Our job in creating this project was to secure and improve the original application's code which had no form of exception handling or input validation.
+We were told to implement security checks into the application that would fix all of the vulnerabilities that were in the original code.
 It started out as a binary executable which I disassembled into assembly instructions.
 I then decompiled / reassembled the instructions into C++, and implemented various design overhauls to remove the prior vulnerable implementations.
 I finished this project in June of this year, 2024.
 Since that time, I have rewritten the application entirely in rust.
 In doing so, I have also significantly improved on the security of the applications, all while demonstrating that I have grown and understand core software engineering principles.